snoad96/portfolio-project-two/README.md

 ### Colour
 - I decided to use a very simple style and go with the colours related to the main character of the quiz.
 These are big redish colours and of course black.
 Very basic but they work well together and I felt that not much other colours where needed for this quiz to stand out.

-- I downloaded the main logo of my website and added it as an immage to [Coolers](https://coolers.co/) and it generated a palate for me to use that were similar to the logo.
+- I downloaded the main logo of my website and added it as an image to [Coolers](https://coolers.co/) and it generated a palate for me to use that were similar to the logo.
 This kept the theme of the quiz throughout my website.

 ![Navbar](assets/images/colormind.PNG)